Do nails breathe?

 This is another huge old-wives tale and I have no idea where it started.

-One hundred (100) layers of flattened, dead keratin don’t breathe.
+Fifty (50) layers of flattened, dead keratin cells don’t breathe.
 Dead is Dead.

 My best guess for this silly belief is that when using your acetone, it strips oil and water from your nails, making them feel dry and tight.
 If you do this process repeatedly without proper hydration, your nails are going to feel and be really dry.

 The misnomer would be that people thought it was the polish causing the dryness, when it’s really the acetone or non-acetone remover causing the dryness.

 So then, when they left the polish off to “so called breathe,” their nails soaked up water while doing chores and washing hands.
 This causes your nails to feel better temporarily.